MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/geodataapimanager-class.md

 | abort           | The request was aborted by a client action.         |
 | timeout         | The request timed out.                              |

+> [!NOTE]
-**Note**: When passing in an array of locations into the `getBoundary` method, the callback function will be called multiple times, passing back the boundary information for each request.
+> When passing in an array of locations into the `getBoundary` method, the callback function will be called multiple times, passing back the boundary information for each request.
 This is done so that you process the boundary data as it is returned rather than having to wait for all of the boundary requests to process.

+> [!TIP]
-**Tip**: If your application is often loading the same boundaries, instead of using string queries, geocoding the queries ahead of time and store the location coordinates and use them with the service.
+> If your application is often loading the same boundaries, instead of using string queries, geocoding the queries ahead of time and store the location coordinates and use them with the service.
 This will speed up the response time of the GeoData API and will also reduce the number of geocoding transactions generated by your application.

 ## Troubleshooting